THE SCRIPTORIUM PROJECT

 D.P.
 Curtin

-To date he has obtained his BA from Villanova University in 2007 in Theological Studies, a Masters degree from Chestnut Hill College in Philadelphia, PA in 2014, and a doctoral degree from Chatham University in Pittsburgh, PA in 2024.
+He has obtained his BA from Villanova University in 2007 in Theological Studies, a Masters degree from Chestnut Hill College in Philadelphia, PA in 2014, and a doctoral degree from Chatham University in Pittsburgh, PA in 2024.
+His doctoral thesis can be found here.
+He is also involved with the 3rd Order of the Order of St. Augustine via Villanova University, and is currently enrolled as a student Sts.
+Cyril & Methodius Byzantine Catholic Seminary.

 D.P.
 Curtin